RiseGaming/Takistan-Life-Rules/README.md

 3. No chat spam (text or voice).
 4. **No RDM (Random Deathmatching):** Only kill when there is valid in-character RP and an immediate, demonstrable lethal threat (e.g., aimed weapon, firing, or imminent vehicle ramming).
 5. **New Life Rule:** As a civilian, upon death you lose memory of your prior life.
 Do not return to the exact death location or attempt to recover gear for 10 minutes or for the event duration.
 6. BLUFOR, INDEP, and OPFOR must use their faction’s Discord voice channels.
-Donor channels are exempt from this rule.
 7. **No Combat Logging:** Do not respawn or relog to avoid RP consequences.
 8. No [metagaming](https://en.wikipedia.org/wiki/Metagaming_(role-playing_games)).
 9. Use typed commands (e.g., "hands up")—not everyone hears voice.